SchoolAI/ts-prompt/README.md

       subject: z.string().nullable()
         .describe('The subject of the course or lesson.'),
       duration: z.string().nullable()
-        .describe('How long the course or lesson is, e.g. hours, days, or weeks.'),
+        .describe('How long the course or lesson is, e.g. hours, days.'),
       keyTopics: z.array(z.string())
         .describe('The key topics covered in the course or lesson.'),
       targetAudience: z.string().nullable()